Main illustration: Jason Murphy

 Product marketing conducts competitor research to understand which features are must-haves for customers to buy or switch (we call these “table stakes”) and which ones could help tell a compelling story.
 What functionality is industry standard that we believe is fundamentally flawed (support tickets, anyone?)?
 What must we build to have a working product that competes?
 What should we build to differentiate the product and leverage our platform in a way that only we can?

-For example, competitor research for Educate showed that every other knowledge base was hard for customer support teams to keep updated (bad for teammates) and was primarily marketed as ticket deflection (bad for users).
+For example, competitor research for Articles showed that every other knowledge base was hard for customer support teams to keep updated (bad for teammates) and was primarily marketed as ticket deflection (bad for users).
 This helped solidify the product team’s decision to keep the Messenger on the Help Center so as to give users a way to get help if the article didn’t answer their question.
 It also helped them prioritize failed searches and insights on user conversations started from articles to make sure those conversations would help the team improve their content, not slow them down.

 Deliverable: Competitive analysis (download our template)